Best Disney park for toddlers, ranked with tips from a mom

 There are multiple play areas, tons of Disney characters to meet and plenty of rides without height requirements.

-Starting on Main Street, U.S.A., toddlers can meet Mickey Mouse in the Town Square Theater or hop aboard the Walt Disney World Railroad on Main Street and ride around the park’s perimeter.
+Starting on Main Street, U.S.A., toddlers can meet Mickey Mouse in Town Square Theater or hop aboard the Walt Disney World Railroad on Main Street and ride around the park’s perimeter.
 You might want to pop into Harmony Barber Shop for an extra-special first haircut!

 Heading into Adventureland, toddlers can ride the Magic Carpets of Aladdin, Jungle Cruise and Pirates of the Caribbean.
 Also, there’s a misting station across from the Magic Carpets that my kiddos love!